Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 When I was a computer science student and got into the hunt to buy my first laptop, I didn’t clearly understand what I would do with it.

 I knew that I would use it to learn to code and do college projects.
-Besides that, I planned to use my laptop at home as I didn’t like to carry my laptop at college.
+Besides that, I planned to use my laptop at home as I wouldn’t say I liked to carry my laptop at college.

 My investment was worth the money.
-I used my laptop for more than four years and later gave it to someone else.
+I used my laptop for over four years and later gave it to someone else.
 There were no performance issues.
 However, there were only battery issues after 6 months.

 Before you invest heavily in your future laptop, sit down and relax!
 Take a pen and paper and write down how you will use your laptop for college work.